Drafting the Munchkin Collectible Card Game

 No two card games draft exactly alike.
-And here in the offices of Steve Jackson Games, over the last few months we've discovered some specific secrets to drafting in the Munchkin Collectible Card Game.
+And here in the offices of Steve Jackson Games, over the last few months we've had a lot of fun trying out drafting the Munchkin Collectible Card Game.

 (Not sure what a draft is?
 Here are our draft guidelines.)

-First, the undefeated deck list (it includes one of each card, unless otherwise specified) –
+First, the deck list (it includes one of each card, unless otherwise specified) –

 - Big Baby Bandage (Uncommon)